rev-net/memo/pitch.md

 [KMac](https://kmacb.eth.limo) is an experienced entrepreneur who has been contributing to multiple DAOs including Solace, Purple, Juicebox and Defifa.

 Robert Leonhard is the co-founder of [Open Esquire](https://openesq.tech), a group of legal engineers serving Ethereum projects and many Juicebox projects.

-### Ideal investors

-Anyone is welcome, though we want to especially encourage partners who want to help with growth strategies and could see themselves using revnets in other areas of their portfolio.
-We (folks from around the Juicebox community) are about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
-We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

-We want to invite both token-comfortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.

-### Roadmap

-1. Grow by facilitating growth.
-Help revnets accept more money by building great products like [revnet.app](https://www.revnet.app) and offering services to offchain institutions which allow them to participate in revnets.
-2. In 8 years, once there are hundreds of billion dollar networks running as revnets, consider either heading towards an IPO explicitly to give conventional financial markets exposure to $REV and the rest of RRG's revnet-based portfolio, or skipping to step 3.
-3. In 15 years, consider cashing out of $REV and other positions and offering buybacks – doing so will consolidate the $REV network's value towards remaining holders.

 ### Spend